In today’s interview I get to speak with Hollywood actor, speaker and health and fitness advocate, William Shewfelt.

-In today’s interview, Hollywood actor, speaker and health and fitness advocate, William Shewfelt, shares his journey going from a strict vegan diet to a carnivore diet and how it improved his general health and wellbeing.
+We talk about his journey going from a strict vegan diet to a carnivore diet and how it improved his general health and wellbeing.

-After high school he was on a search to find a healthier way of eating that would not only improve his acne and some niggling gut issues, but also give him more energy, mental clarity and better overall health.
+After high school William was on a search to find a healthier way of eating that would not only improve his acne and some niggling gut issues, but also give him more energy, mental clarity and better overall health.

-In today’s interview, we get a chance to talk about how after four years on a strict vegan diet (which he researched thoroughly) he was left feeling fatigued.
+We get a chance to talk about how after four years on a strict vegan diet (which he researched thoroughly) he was left feeling fatigued.

 Special thanks to William for joining me on the show.
-Enjoy the episode!